PBJ21033/data_structure_final/1-topic.md

 ![Push image.
 Citation: https://medium.com/swlh/stacks-and-queues-simplified-ef0f838fc534](images/push_image.jpeg)

 ## **Removing from a Stack:**
 To remove from a stack we have to do something called popping which is like deleting but just a different word.
 To do this in Python you need to do a very cool trick known as the .pop function.
 This will remove it from the data structure and you can even display all the values that have been removed.
 This operation happens in O(1) time.
+Remember, the last one in is always the first one out in a stack.